When it comes to buying a property, there are several options available to determine its value and condition.

 A mortgage valuation is normally suitable for new build properties and properties under 10 years old.

-A ‘homebuyer’s survey’ is a one that is completed on behalf of the buyer.
+A ‘homebuyer’s survey is one that is completed on behalf of the buyer.
 You will therefore receive a report, which comments on the condition of the property and identifies areas that may require further investigation.

 A homebuyer’s survey may not be needed for newly built homes and is generally recommended for properties over 10 years old.